Digital Prints

 Occasionally, due to health reasons, digital art has provided my sole means of creating images.
 Nevertheless, I enjoy the immediacy of digital print-making, together with the ability to quickly make radical changes.

 Yet, many of these prints, particularly the latest ones, like No Sense of Pain.
-No Room For Heartache (see below), took several weeks to make.
+No Room For Heartache (see below), took many weeks to make, despite, or possibly because of, using AI.

 Recent Prints